FliiFe/jay/README.md

 # jay
 Yet another colorscheme for Vim.
 Inspired by [Molokai](https://github.com/tomasr/molokai).

+## About this fork

+This fork aims to provide a transparent alternative to the jay colourscheme, while staying as close to the original one as possible.

+Please note that transparency has to be supported and enabled in your terminal configuration.

 ## Features
 - Same color palette for both terminal and GUI Vim
 - Light and dark variants